-If you happen to be a techie who thinks this all sounds terribly exciting, then maybe you’d like to join us as the third member of our team.
-This is an opportunity for an ambitious software engineer with 1-2 years of experience to join a very small, very agile team and to play a pivotal role in shaping this business as it grows.
+If you happen to be a techie who thinks this all sounds terribly exciting, then maybe you’d like to join us.
+This is an opportunity for an ambitious software engineer with 1-2 years of experience to become part of a very small, very agile team and to play a pivotal role in shaping this business as it grows.

-But rather than ticking all the boxes it’s important that you have a sense of curiosity that drives you to learn new things.
+The most important characteristic is a sense of curiosity that drives you to learn new things, so if you don’t tick all the boxes right now, don’t let that stop you.
 We use the most appropriate and up-to-date technology available, so that means you’ll need to adapt to change rapidly.
 Put another way, we’re not looking for a technology-x programmer, we’re looking for a willing-to-try-anything programmer.

 This will be a diverse role that welcomes unconventional thinking, creativity and a flexible mindset.
 As well as writing code and training machine learning models, you’ll be given the opportunity to write blogs, speak at events, or feature in vlogs (not mandatory!).
 You’ll participate in business development, project planning and hiring too.

 We can’t offer big company stuff; there’s no free breakfast or fussball table.
 There are no fancy corporate job titles (although if you want to call yourself senior vice president of sarcasm, that’s fine, and even encouraged).

 By joining a small company you’ll have the chance to make a real impact on its future.
 There’s plenty of room for growth and we’ll work with you to help you realise your technical and personal ambitions because your success and the company’s success are one and the same.

 As part of our offer you’ll also be able to enrol in an employee share scheme after a suitable period (6-12 months), giving you a real stake in the business.

 And though there’s no free breakfast, we often go out for food and drinks to celebrate our successes and failures (or argue about Emacs vs Vim).